Contact Van Severen Law Office at (414) 270-0202 to discuss your Wisconsin criminal case

 Matt walks up to Ben and punches him.
 As a consequence of this punch, Ben suffers a broken nose.
 Obviously Matt intended to cause pain to Ben when he punched him.

 The reason this case is not misdemeanor battery, but instead substantial battery, is because of the broken nose.
 Felony battery requires that the defendant caused substantial bodily harm to the victim.
-The definition of the crime is “a laceration that requires stitches, samples, or a tissue adhesive; any fracture of any bone; a broken nose; a burn; a petechia; a temporary loss of consciousness, sight, or hearing; a concussion; or a loss or fracture of a tooth.”
+The definition of substantial bodily harm is “a laceration that requires stitches, staples, or a tissue adhesive; any fracture of any bone; a broken nose; a burn; a petechia; a temporary loss of consciousness, sight, or hearing; a concussion; or a loss or fracture of a tooth.”
 Wis.
 Stat. sec.
 939.22(38)

 Victim with broken nose